 A good catechism is a must for every Catholic during this time of confusion.
 There are none better than the Catechism of the Council of Trent.
 It was written with the purpose of clearly and calmly explaining the Faith in the face of Protestant objections.
 In order to keep the faith and save our souls, it is imperative that all Catholics know the Faith and are able to defend it.
 Start here.

 This Miraculous Medal is sterling silver and a good size.
-It comes with a chain and is a lower cost gift when compared to the gold crucifix.
 It is a nice gift for either a young lady or gentleman.
 I really like how clear the words are imprinted around this medal.
 That and its size make it a striking miraculous medal.

 This prayer book is a major winner for both boys and girls.
 We have had several copies over the years.
 The Latin Mass and prayers are included as well as other prayers and stories plus an examination of conscience and devotions for confession.
 All perfectly suitable for children ages 7 -12.